Introduction: Mini Boat

 - Quickly epoxy the Hub/Spoke assembly into the drum assembly.
 You may want to use a little hammer-force to ensure it all goes together smoothly.

-- Press-fit the delrin thrust bearing into the steering drum hub.
+- Press-fit the delrin thrust bearing into the 3D printed steering drum hub.
+I have already inserted in in some kits, in which case just make sure it is there.

 - Attach the steering drum to the motor shaft.
 It's very tricky to feed the hardware through the motor shaft without pinching the internal wires.
-You will want to use a smooth, rod (perhaps one with a cone-tip) to feed in in front of the hardware to more easily separate the internal wires, then drive the bolt in right behind it.
+You will want to use a smooth, rod (perhaps one with a cone-tip) to feed through first, in front of the hardware to more easily separate the internal wires, then drive the bolt in right behind it.
+Alternatively, one customer decided to thread in QTY: 4 smaller bolts from all sides that do not pass all the way through the wire area of the shaft.
+That customer used QTY: 4 of 3/4" length bolts instead of QTY: 2 of the 2.5" bolts.

 Step 4: Prep for Assembly